 Performance indicators and control system

 Dürr has defined value-oriented performance targets to back up its strategic goals.
-EBIT, operating cash flow, free cash flow and ROCE are the key performance benchmarks for the company and the divisions.
+EBIT, operating cash flow, free cash flow, and ROCE are the key performance indicators for managing the company and the divisions.

 Diversity is one of the five basic values of our leadership model.
 These values are used to measure and assess the leadership behavior of all our managers.

 At the Dürr Group we offer a number of different training courses and seminars with a focus on intercultural diversity.
 In addition, many international training events support our open-minded approach to diversity.
 As part of our so-called social budget, we provide funds for the continuous improvement of working conditions.
 This is a regular topic of discussion between the employee representatives and the Board of Management.
 We promote equal opportunities through various working time models, which meet the individual needs of our employees.
 In addition, we promote internal communication through various presentations and workshops on topics such as equal opportunities, religion, zeitgeist, and lifestyle, which are also the subject of controversial debate in our society.

 The Supervisory Board supports the Group's diversity strategy.
 When selecting members for the Board of Management, criteria such as technical and social skills, international experience, and character traits are of prime importance.
 The gender, nationality, or entry age of a candidate – apart from the age limit – do not constitute decisive factors.
 When filling the positions on the Board of Management, emphasis is also placed on a balanced age structure, bearing in mind that the age limit is 63.
 The minimum educational background should be a university degree or equivalent qualification.
 The members of the Board of Management should have long-term experience in comparable positions and sectors relevant to Dürr.
 The Supervisory Board believes that the current members of the Board of Management meet the criteria described above.

 We have fulfilled the current legal requirements at Dürr AG as detailed below: